carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 the pointer type are derived from the memref's memory space with `SPIRVTypeConverter::getStorageClassForMemorySpace()`.

-### `SPIRVOpLowering`

-`mlir::SPIRVOpLowering` is a base class that can be used to define the patterns used for implementing the lowering.
-For now this only provides derived classes access to an instance of `mlir::SPIRVTypeLowering` class.

 ### Utility functions for lowering

-#### Setting shader interface

-The method `mlir::spirv::setABIAttrs` allows setting the [shader interface attributes](#shader-interface-abi) for a function that is to be an entry point function within the `spv.module` on lowering.
-A later pass `mlir::spirv::LowerABIAttributesPass` uses this information to lower the entry point function and its ABI consistent with the Vulkan validation rules.
-Specifically,

-*   Creates `spv.GlobalVariable`s for the arguments, and replaces all uses of the argument with this variable.
-The SSA value used for replacement is obtained using the `spv.mlir.addressof` operation.
-*   Adds the `spv.EntryPoint` and `spv.ExecutionMode` operations into the
-    `spv.module` for the entry function.

 #### Setting layout for shader interface variables